farookhridoy/otravelsolution.com/readme.md

-# Ping CRM
+# Otravel SOlution

-A demo application to illustrate how Inertia.js works.
+A application to otravelsolution with inertiajs and laravel.

 ![](https://raw.githubusercontent.com/inertiajs/pingcrm/master/screenshot.png)